shantanu95/llm_causal_reasoning/synthetic_experiments/README.md

 All the testing code is in the synthetic_experiments notebook.

-All files that start with a c are experiments using GPT-4.
-All files that start with a d are experiments using Claude 3.5 Sonnet.
+All files that start with a nc are experiments using GPT-4.
+All files that start with a nd are experiments using Claude 3.5 Sonnet.

 abbreviation guide